gacela-project/router/README.md

 # Gacela Router

-A minimalistic HTTP router ideal for your proof-of-concept projects.
+A minimalistic HTTP router, ideal for your proof-of-concept projects and decoupled controllers.

 <p align="center">
   <a href="https://github.com/c/actions">